MAVProxyUser/BizarreActorPoutsOn/README.md

 # How to
 IF you are lucky an [OG](https://www.dji-rev.com) may help you out.
 You probably need to hit #spoon-feeding however.

+See the retroroms ["List of the Modules and What they Effect"](https://github.com/MAVProxyUser/BizarreActorPoutsOn/tree/main) for more detail.